This story originally ran on LDS Living in 2017.

-As we remember the anniversary of this tragic moment in Mormon history, here's a look at a few of the reactions of newspapers across the country:
+As we remember the anniversary of this tragic moment in Latter-day Saint history, here's a look at a few of the reactions of newspapers across the country:

 The New York Sun reported, "It is no small thing, in the blaze of this nineteenth century, to give to men a new revelation, found a new religion, establish new forms of worship, to build a city, with new laws, institutions, and orders of architecture, to establish ecclesiastic, civil and military jurisdiction, found colleges, send out missionaries, and make proselytes in two hemispheres: yet all this has been done by Joe Smith, and that against every sort of opposition, ridicule and persecution."